mgsteinmetz/tech-blog/README.md

 - [Questions](#questions)

 ## Description
 This is my rendition of THE 1 And Only Tech Blog!!
+Where tech lovers can browse, post, and comment on other users' post's.

 ## Installation
-To install, travel to my github, and use my code!
+To install, travel to my [GitHub](https://github.com/mgsteinmetz) , and use my code!

 ## Usage
 To USE my code, all you have to do is type 'npm run seeds' into the integrated terminal to seed your database with the table data!!